Biomedical Science for Osteopathy 5

 Overview

 Biomedical Science for Osteopathy 5 expands the students' knowledge of biomedical sciences through application of fundamental principles to the head and spine.
-Patients presenting in osteopathic practice tend to seek care for spine related pain and dysfunction, so a key focus in this unit is the anatomy and biomechanics of the head, neck and lumbar spine that can be related to osteopathic treatment principles.
+Patients presenting in osteopathic practice tend to seek care for spine related pain and dysfunction, so a key focus in this unit is the anatomy and biomechanics of the head, cervical, lumbar and sacrococcygeal regions of the vertebral column that can be related to osteopathic treatment principles.
 Students are able to strengthen their knowledge of the clinical presentation of common musculoskeletal conditions and serious conditions affecting the head, neck and lower back.

 Learning Outcomes